-Vector artwork is strongly encouraged for the highest print quality.
-All fonts need to be converted to outlines or the font file(s) must be included with artwork.
+We strongly encourage you provide vector artwork for the highest print quality.
+All fonts need to be converted to outlines.
+Another option is to include the font file(s) with artwork.
 If you have questions regarding the print readiness of your artwork, please contact your graphic designer or our client reps.

-Layered or channel-separated files should be provided for multi-color designs.
-High-resolution bmp, png, or jpgs can be used as a last resort for 1-color images.
+We ask that you provide layered or channel-separated files for multi-color designs.
+However, high-resolution bmp, png, or jpgs can be used as a last resort for 1-color images.

 If you’re not sure about the quality of your artwork, please send it over and we will be happy to take a look and let you know if we can work with it.

-Microsoft programs and phone apps are not professional design applications, those files will require additional design work to make them print quality.
+Microsoft programs and phone apps are not professional design applications.
+Files created in these programs will require additional design work to make them print quality.
 Saving a low-resolution file into one of the formats listed above will not give us a vector or hi-resolution file.
-If the original file was not created in a professional design program, there is no good way to convert it to a professional quality design.
+If you did not create the original file in a professional design program, there is no good way to convert it to a professional quality design.

-To eliminate our pre-press design costs, we urge you to create to the following screen print specifications before submitting your artwork.
+To eliminate our pre-press design costs, we urge you to create to the following art guidelines specifications before submitting your artwork.
 Creating print-ready artwork on your own is actually quite simple with professional design applications and knowledge.
 However, we’ve also worked with designers that have hired us because they have trouble getting it right.

 There are a handful of design applications out there and people all have their preferences, but we can only recommend 2 for creating print quality graphics.
 The two biggest design programs are Adobe Photoshop and Adobe Illustrator.
 Both of these applications have their strengths, depending on what kind of illustration you’re working on, however they have one very large, fundamental difference.

 Illustrator can utilize pixel-based graphics from Photoshop, but cannot edit them with the same ease.
 Instead, Illustrator creates vector graphics.
 These are graphics that are NOT resolution-dependent—like pixels—and instead are comprised of points and lines that connect in a variety of ways to create line art.
-This line art can then be filled with, or outlined with color.
+Once you create the line art, you can fill it with, or outline it with color.
 Since most screen printing utilizes spot colors, vector graphics are the ideal source file type.

 Vector graphics are extremely versatile and very simple to manipulate.
-Their size can be changed without any concern about pixelization or loss of detail.
+You can change their size without any concern about pixelization or loss of detail.
 Vector is definitely the preferred method for creating artwork for screen printing, as it also gives us crisp linework and edges, resulting in more precise images on screen and ultimately better printed garments.
 Common file types for vector-based graphics are .ai, .eps, .svg, and some—but not all–.pdf files.